-- Grant submission awarded for the installation of an Electronic Vehicle Charger - 2 Business Support grants awarded to the value of: \$10,000 - and planning commenced for a phased approach - Selling of 2x Light Industrial Lots - Replacement of the tiling/disabled access ramp at the town hall - Council endorsement to pilot the My Home PPP housing project - Entered the planning stage to run an auction at the Edwards Way/Reid Street subdivision to attempt to sell some of the vacant lots. - Works orders placed on buildings at entrance of town, now refurbished and established as a local business.
+- Grant submission awarded for the installation of an Electronic Vehicle Charger - 2 Business Support grants awarded to the value of: \$10,000 - · Working group reconvened for the Sports Precinct Project, potential funding opportunities identified, and planning commenced for a phased approach - Selling of 2x Light Industrial Lots - Replacement of the tiling/disabled access ramp at the town hall - Council endorsement to pilot the My Home PPP housing project - Entered the planning stage to run an auction at the Edwards Way/Reid Street subdivision to attempt to sell some of the vacant lots. - Works orders placed on buildings at entrance of town, now refurbished and established as a local business.